Mathuv/guides-django/series_1/part_09.md

 > **DISCUSSION:**  All the above are taken from [tl;dr legal](https://tldrlegal.com/).
 Great resources, I recommend checking it out.

 Knowing the above, we are going to setup our cookiecutter to ask us to choose between one of the four above licenses.
-This is done is the same way as we did with our database choice question in `starter_8`.
+This is done is the same way as we did with our database choice question in `part 8`.
 Let's start by adding a new question to our `cookiecutter.json`

 **cookiecutter.json**